 1. Can I write a legally-binding psychiatric advance directive (PAD)?

 Yes.
 Title 20, Chapter 58,of the Pennsylvania Consolidated Statutes allows you to write instructions for your psychiatric treatment in the event that you are incapable to make or communicate those instructions.
 In Pennsylvania, the document in which you record your instructions is called a Mental Health Declaration.
 The statute also allows you to appoint an agent to instruct mental health care professionals for you.
 This is called a Mental Health Power of Attorney.
 You may choose to make a Mental Health Declaration, a Mental Health Power of Attorney, or both.
-Pennsylvania Protection & Advocacy has published a very helpful set of instructions for consumers, including forms.
+Pennsylvania’s Department of Human Services has published a very helpful set of instructions for consumers, including forms.
 The forms are not mandatory but are recommended.

 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?